This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 An elder that has been physically abused may be placed in an adult day care.
 Special services may be offered to ensure his safety and health.

 - Counseling: Physical abuse may cause the elder to feel scared, depressed, or anxious.
-The elder's caregiver may suggest that he see a counselor to talk about how he is feeling.
+The elder's healthcare provider may suggest that he see a counselor to talk about how he is feeling.

-- Medicines: Caregivers may give the elder medicine to help ease his pain.
+- Medicines: Healthcare providers may give the elder medicine to help ease his pain.
 He may need antibiotic medicine or a tetanus shot if there is an open wound.
 Medicines may also be given if he has other medical conditions.

 - Surgery: The elder may need surgery to treat injuries.
 Surgery may return bones to their normal position if there is a broken bone.
 Surgery may also be needed to correct a deformity or treat other injuries.